Couch to Kanza

 This event was phenomenal and I recommend it.
 Stay positive, eat, drink, and just ride your bike all day long.
 It is a commitment, but it’s one you won’t regret.
 You can do this ride.
 It’s that simple.

-Registration opens in January 2018. #couchtokanza will be an community effort next year so stay tuned.
+Registration is a lottery for 2018. #couchtokanza will be a community effort so stay tuned.
 Click here to check out my Ride Story on blackriver.

 Thanks for reading.